-Elvis was a huge fan of toys.
-In addition to his elaborate collection of cars and guns.
-Elvis Presley also owned five planes, two of which are on display at Graceland.
+Elvis was a huge fan of toys, in addition to his elaborate collection of cars and guns.
+Elvis Presley owned five planes, two of which are on display at Graceland.

 In 1975, Elvis purchased a Convair 880 jet for $250,000 and named it Lisa Marie after his daughter.
-The exterior of the plane has the famous TCB – “taking care of business in a flash” – logo on the tail.
+The plane’s exterior has the famous TCB – “taking care of business in a flash” – logo on the tail.
 He then spent $800,000 customizing the plane.
 Not an ordinary remodel by anyone’s standards!
-The Liza Marie jet is complete with two half-baths, a lounge area, a conference room, a sitting room, and a master bedroom.
-Today, the decoration is questionable, but for the 70’s it is a fit – more greens and gold.
+The Lisa Marie jet has two half-baths, a lounge area, a conference room, a sitting room, and a master bedroom.
+Today, the decoration is questionable, but for the ’70s, it is a fit – more greens and gold.

 The Lisa Marie went on display at Graceland in 1984.

-And, as with all things Elivs, there needs to be some bling!
-There are gold-plated belt buckles, 24-karat gold-flecked sinks, leather-topped tables, a state of the art 8-track stereo system, and a phone system.
+And, as with all things Elivs, there must be some bling!
+Gold-plated belt buckles, 24-karat gold-flecked sinks, leather-topped tables, a state-of-the-art 8-track stereo system, and a phone system.